 In the last 12 months, we have spent more time than we normally would at home.
 Many of us may have become tired of our interiors or have noticed some things we’d like to change.

 The last year has been a turbulent one, to say the least.
+Is it time to refresh your home?
 We have seen many changes to how we live our normal every day lives.
 While we are still on high alert of the dangers of the pandemic, there is no hiding from the fact that many of us have noticed aspects of our lives that seem outdated and could do with some attention.
 This could be from our physical and mental health to the way that we dress, who we spend time with and the spaces in which we spend our time.

 Being in quarantine has meant that we have had the opportunity to reflect on what we consider normal and how we can intertwine this with a post-covid world.
-Here are a few ways to hit the refresh button in your home:
+Here are a few ways to refresh your home:

 Life at Home

 During lockdown, we were restricted to remaining in our homes for months on end.
 This evolved into us re-evaluating how we engage with the space in our homes.
 If you have children, parts of the home became a school, the living room became an office and the lounge became a gym.
 Carving out space in your home to dedicate to each of these can make it a lot easier to be productive while saving communal areas to gather as a family.

 Our home offices were in full use during lockdown and for some, this may have become a permanent set up.
 Some businesses have come to realise that working remotely suits them better than working in an office.
 Our workspace at home has become a place that needs to stimulate you to be functioning at the highest level possible.
 It may be time to invest in upgrading your office space– this could be by changing the colour of the walls to buying a new desk that has been custom made to suit the way that you work.
 It is worth spending time thinking about what changes you can make in order to achieve excellence and refresh your home.

 How We Move